 - Giving your pets lots of comfortable sleeping places throughout the house for at times they may need to be in a warmer area vs. a cooler area of the house.
 They can move around as needed.

 - Keep your cat inside during cold weather.
-Your dog can go out for short period to relieve themselves but should come right back in.
-Some of us think because they have fur, they can handle the cold but this is not always true.
+Your dog can go out for a short period to relieve themselves but should come right back in.
+Some of us think that because they have fur, they can handle the cold, but this is not always true.